Bernardo Provenzano: After his arrest

 After his arrest, he was held at the maximum security prison in Terni, and subjected to the Article 41-bis prison regime.
 After one year, he was transferred to a prison in Novara where he tried several times to communicate through pizzini.
 The Ministry of Justice then decided to apply "special surveillance" on Provenzano.

 In total, Provenzano was given 20 life sentences plus 49 years and one month, and solitary confinement for 33 years and six months.

 After the arrest of Provenzano, Salvatore Lo Piccolo and Matteo Messina Denaro were thought to be the new leaders of Cosa Nostra.
 However, about 350 pizzini were found at Provenzano's hide-out, some of which had indicated that Provenzano's joint deputies in Palermo were Salvatore Lo Piccolo and Antonio Rotolo, capomandamento of Pagliarelli, a Corleonesi loyalist in the days of Totò Riina.
 In a message referring to an important decision for Cosa Nostra, Provenzano told Rotolo: "It's up to you, me and Lo Piccolo to decide this thing."

 Anti-Mafia prosecutor Antonio Ingroia of the Direzione distrettuale antimafia (DDA) of Palermo said that it was unlikely that there would be an all-out war over who would fill Provenzano's shoes.
 "Right now I don't think that's probable," he said.
 Of the two possible successors, Ingroia thought Lo Piccolo was the more likely heir to the Mafia throne.
-"He's from Palermo, and that's still the most powerful Mafia stronghold," Ingroia said.
+"He's from Palermo, and that's still the most powerful Mafia stronghold", Ingroia said.

 Two months after Provenzano's arrest, on 20 June 2006, authorities issued 52 arrest warrants against the top echelon of Cosa Nostra in the city of Palermo (Operation Gotha).

-In November 2009, Massimo Ciancimino, the son of former mayor of Palermo Vito Ciancimino, said that Provenzano betrayed the whereabouts of Riina.
+In November 2009, Massimo Ciancimino, the son of a former mayor of Palermo Vito Ciancimino, said that Provenzano had betrayed the whereabouts of Riina.
 Police sent Vito Ciancimino maps of Palermo.
 One of the maps was delivered to Provenzano, then a Mafia fugitive.
 Ciancimino said the map was returned by Provenzano who indicated the precise location of Riina's hiding place.

-On 19 March 2011, it was confirmed that Provenzano was suffering from bladder cancer, and was transferred from Novara to a prison in Parma; on 9 May 2012, he attempted suicide by putting his head in a plastic bag, with the aim of suffocation, but was foiled when it was observed by a prison police officer.
+On 19 March 2011, it was confirmed that Provenzano was suffering from bladder cancer, and he was transferred from Novara to a prison in Parma; on 9 May 2012, he attempted suicide by putting his head in a plastic bag, with the aim of suffocation, but was foiled when it was observed by a prison police officer.

 On 9 April 2014, he was admitted into the San Paolo Hospital in Milan.